laurentc2/Verilog2Spice/README.md

 # Verilog to Spice in Python

-Simple strutured VERILOG netlist to SPICE netlist translator
+Simple structured VERILOG netlist to SPICE netlist translator

 usage example assuming :
  * the verilog netlist to be converted called : final.v